legluondunet/MyLittleLutrisScripts/Tomb Raider 6 - The Angel of Darkness/README.md

 Thanks to the people who contributed to play this game in the best conditions.

 Technical notes:
+Important: before begin to play, first click "settings" to set:
+- resolution
+- monitor aspect: 1,33=4/3 or 1,78=16/9 or 1,6=16/10 or...
-- as "Tomb Raider IV: The Last Revelation" has insufficient controller support, I invite you to use a keymapper.
-You will find profiles for x360 (Antimicro) and Steam Controller (sc-controller) in the "gamepad profiles" folder.
+- TR6 supports natively x360 gamepad.
+But you will obtain a better gaming experience if you use a keymapper.
+You will find profiles for x360 (Antimicro) and Steam Controller (sc-controller) in the "gamepad profiles" folder. known issue: TR6 is unstable when playing cinematics with LAV Filters and could crash.
+Save regularly your game.